 - A cooler filled with cold drinks will be a welcome traveling companion.

 - Don't forget your camera.
 Binoculars are good to have, too.

-- If you plan to have dinner at the Furnace Creek Inn, the dress code is "desert casual" - shorts, tank tops and t-shirts aren't allowed.
+- If you plan to have dinner at the Inn at Death Valley, the dress code is "desert casual" - shorts, tank tops and t-shirts aren't allowed.

 - Before you go there, be sure your vehicle is in good mechanical condition, with no tire problems and a full radiator.